 The spatial distribution of Kareeberg’s population clusters around main economic centres, and these centres are likely to record high future population growth rates as a result of both natural growth and migration of farm dwellers to urban areas.

-All three towns rely on underground boreholes water supply systems.
+All three towns rely on underground borehole water supply systems.
 Ongoing attention is needed for the maintenance and management of such water supply systems.

 The municipality operates sewage sites in Carnarvon and Vosburg.
 In Carnarvon an aerated pond system is used and a conventional oxidation pond in Vosburg.
 In Van Wyksvlei the solid waste disposal is used to dump sewage.
-Serious attention to the on sanitation situation is necessary.
+Serious attention to the unacceptable sanitation situation is necessary.

 Most of the households (74%) within the municipality have access to electricity.
 This is a positive aspect which will contribute largely to the social development of the residents.
 The situation in the rural areas is however still problematic and it is estimated that most of the households are still without electricity.